JoseRoca/WinFBX2/docs/String Management/String Procedures.md

 ### <a name="wstrSplit"></a>wstrSplit

 Splits a string into tokens, which are sequences of contiguous characters separated by any of the characters that are part of delimiters.
 Each token is added to a DWSTRING (my own dynamic Unicode string data type for FreeBasic) and delimited by a carriage return and line feed.
 The returned string will be parsed later to get the individual tokens.
-Instead of DWSTRING (which is not an intrinsic FreeBasic data type) a buffer could be used. **wcstok** is a C function.

 ```
 FUNCTION wstrSplit (BYREF wszStr AS WSTRING, BYREF wszDelimiters AS WSTRING = " ", _